-On January 22, 2024, the Company announced the signing of definitive agreements with TAQA International B.V., a subsidiary of Abu Dhabi National Energy Company PJSC (TAQA), and HKN Energy IV, Ltd., an affiliate of HKN, that upon completion will increase ShaMaran's indirect ownership in the Atrush Block from 27.6% to 50% working interest, and an affiliate of HKN will become the Atrush operator.
+On January 22, 2024, the Company announced the signing of definitive agreements with TAQA International B.V., a subsidiary of Abu Dhabi National Energy Company PJSC (TAQA), and HKN Energy IV, Ltd., an affiliate of HKN, that upon completion increased ShaMaran's indirect ownership in the Atrush Block from 27.6% to 50% working interest, and an affiliate of HKN became the Atrush operator.

 On January 23, 2024, the Company announced that it intended to use part of its owned bonds to satisfy the \$22.5 million bond amortization amount due in January 2024.
 These bonds were retired in January 2024, leaving \$5.9 million of Company-owned bonds outstanding.
-After the bond amortization and interest payments at the end of January 2024, the Company had gross debt of \$271 million and net debt of \$200 million (including restricted and unrestricted cash and company-owned bonds).